 Alicia's Cooking School is a little more than a cooking class, the experience is packed with meaningful cultural exchange and a glimpse into the traditional Guatemalan life.

-While starting our planning for Santa Cruz, one of the experiences that stood out was a traditional cooking class by Alicia.
-While there are a few other cooking classes available in the area, Alicia's Cooking class stood out because of the traditional and authentic style.
+While starting our planning for Santa Cruz, one of the experiences that stood out was a cooking class by Alicia.
+While there are a few other cooking classes available in the area, Alicia's Cooking School stood out as both traditional and authentic.

 Drinks Before The Cooking Starts